 Creating a CockroachCloud cluster

 The +cockroach demo+ command is a handy way for playing with the CockroachDB server, but the easiest way to get a fully functional CockroachDB server with persistent storage is to take advantage of the CockroachCloud free cloud database service.
 This service grants you access to a fully functional multi-tenant cloud service with 5GB of storage.
-The CockroachCloud has a number of advantages compared with a desktop deployment:
+CockroachCloud has a number of advantages compared with a desktop deployment:

 It's automatically configured for high availability and backup.
 You don't have to worry about losing your data in the event of a hard drive failure on your desktop.